 Fiscal Sponsor Facts and Stats

-The 288 sponsors in the Directory answered a 10-question survey asking about their experience, eligibility requirements, fee structure, services and philosophy — enough information that prospective projects can get a feel for which fiscal sponsors might make a good fit for them.
+The 319 sponsors joined the Directory after answering a 10-question survey about their experience, eligibility requirements, fee structure, services and philosophy — enough information that prospective projects can get a feel for which fiscal sponsors might make a good fit for them.

 The Directory, launched in November 2008, has grown to be the largest database of essential information about individual fiscal sponsors; it includes most major players and an increasing number of startup sponsors.

-These sponsors operate in 36 states, the District of Columbia, Ontario and Puerto Rico.
-California has the most, 101, more than a third of the total.
+These sponsors operate in 38 states, the District of Columbia, Ontario and Puerto Rico.
+California has the most, 107, a third of the total.

 GROWTH: Mirrors the rise of nonprofits